 The galvanized roof, depending on climatic factors, might show a light rust hue.
 This is the result of the zinc layer wearing away, leaving the steel substrate exposed.

 Beyond 20 years: The lifespan for unpainted galvanized roofing is 15-25 years depending on climate, less where oceanic salt spray is common.
 Unpainted Galvalume has a lifespan up to 40 years.
 Once corrosion has penetrated the sheet steel substrate of any steel roofing, the integrity of the steel will suffer, and your steel roof will begin to fall apart.

 Selecting the Right Paint Finish for Your Steel Roof

 The coating or paint finish used on Galvalume is very important because it is critical to the length and conditions of the entire warranty of the steel panel product.

 Did you know?
-Most homeowners don’t check to make sure that they are not getting the inferior straight polyester system.
-Straight polyester should really not be used for metal roofing and metal wall panel in today’s market.
+Most homeowners don’t check to make sure that they are not getting the inferior straight polyester paint system.
+Straight polyester should really not be used for residential-grade metal roofing and metal wall panels in today’s market.

 If you see there is a dramatic difference in the price of two different painted Galvalume or galvanized steel panels, then the less expensive, less effective kind of coating should be suspected in a cheaper panel.